 Piazza Navona is one of Rome’s most beautiful squares.
 Like most squares in Rome, the modern Catholic phase was built upon ancient Roman foundations.

-There three fountains in this square.
+There are three fountains in this square.
 The fountains at either end of the piazza were designed by Giacomo della Porta in 1574 – 1576.
-He is the man who completed Michelangelo’s work in Rome, most notably the Dome of St. Peter’s Basilica and who did the fountain outside the Pantheon.

 piazza navona fountain

 At the north end of the piazza is Fountain of Neptune and represents Neptune, the Roman God of the Sea,nstanding on a rock in the middle and fighting a sea monster or octopus.

 The other guys blowing on conch shells are Tritons, his assistants or the aquatic civil service.

 The fountain on the southern end is practically identical but is called the Fountain of the Moor or African and has what was considered to be a bearded African in the centre.